 Few locals were there.
 Upon asking about the trek and distance, they started insisting us to hire them as a guide.
 But the youngest in them told us – sir, you don’t need a guide.
 The waterfall is just 4 km from here.

 The best thing about this trek is its view.
 I bet you can’t take off your eyes even for a moment.
 Almost entire trail is blessed with splendid vista and the second best thing about the trek is, you won’t find many people here.
 This is not famous amongst the trekkers and only handful of people come on this trek.
 So if you are a person who likes to visit offbeat places then look no further as this is one of the best offbeat treks in Uttarakhand.

 When we started this trek, we were only two people in the distant sight, nobody else.
 Except for few mystics who live in the vicinity.

-Distance in mountains and on plain surfaces is incomparable.
-What seems like just a mere 4 km might be enough to make you gasp like an after race horse.
+Distance in the mountains and on plain surfaces is incomparable.
+What seems like just a mere 4 km might be enough to make you gasp like an after a racehorse.
 It happened to me so many times when I totally underestimated the trek distance only to burned out completely later on.

-So even though, Vasudhara falls trek is just of 4 km (each side) but it still needs energy, perseverance, will-power and most importantly, love for the mountain and trekking.
+So even though, Vasudhara falls trek is just 4 km (each side) but it still needs energy, perseverance, will-power, and most importantly, love for the mountain and trekking.